Cyprus: Risk Assessment

 - Eurozone membership

-- Tertiary sector: tourism, business and international finance hub, maritime transport and transhipment
+- Tertiary sector: tourism, business, and international finance hub, maritime transport and transshipment

 - Skilled, English-speaking workforce

 - Island divided (since 1974) and tense relations with Turkey